 I live and breathe Allis-Chalmers history.
-The story of the industrial giant, that was once headquartered in Milwaukee, has attracted many other followers and enthusiasts like myself.
+The story of the industrial giant, which was once headquartered in Milwaukee, has attracted many other followers and enthusiasts like myself.
 The story of the company’s achievements and innovation is worth studying.
 I have set out to locate and document the locations of some of the factories, ones that were once operated by the firm, across the world using Google Maps.
-Consulting books, newspapers and fellow Allis-Chalmers enthusiasts I was able to pinpoint and mark out the exact locations of a few of these old complexes, but I still have many more to go.
+Consulting books, newspapers, and fellow Allis-Chalmers enthusiasts I was able to pinpoint and mark out the exact locations of a few of these old complexes, but I still have many more to go.

 Using the map below you can examine the locations of Allis-Chalmers’ old complexes (these are a few I have listed so far).
-Some remain and stand as a reminder of the once huge firm, while others have been long decimated to make way for new industry.
+Some remain and stand as a reminder of the once huge firm, while others have been long decimated to make way for new industries.

 Because it would take a long time to put all the information into one posting, I have decided to break up the information into segments about each of these locations.

 I have been to the West Allis Works in West Allis, Wisconsin (a suburb of Milwaukee).
 There are still quite a few buildings left from the days it was occupied by Allis-Chalmers.
 The old factory grounds are located on South 70th Street, just off of I-94 East exit 307A.